-- Having nasty cravings?
-Drink hot tea or eat a snack high in protein and high in fiber, such as yogurt or cottage cheese with berries, almonds, and string cheese, homemade hummus with celery.
+- Having strong cravings?
+Drink hot tea, warm water with lemon, or eat a snack high in protein and high in fiber, such as yogurt or cottage cheese with berries, almonds, and string cheese, homemade hummus with celery.

 - Brush your teeth

 - Eat CHOCOLATE (what?!)
 I was just seeing if you were paying attention!
 But if you really want something to satisfy that sweet tooth and nothing else will do, eat chocolate!
-When choosing what to get however, choose wisely and buy dark chocolate that is 85% Cacao or higher.
-Pair with a cup of tea, coffee, or even half a glass of red wine. *Eating the whole bar, however, is not recommended! 😀
+When choosing what to get, however, choose wisely and buy dark chocolate that is 85% Cacao or higher.
+Pair with a cup of herbal tea, decaffeinated coffee, or even half a glass of red wine. *Eating the whole bar, however, is not recommended! 😀

 - Are you an abstainer or a moderator?
 Some of us are all or nothing kind of people.
 When it comes to most sweets, I do better if there are none in the house (out of sight is truly out of mind).
 Think about where you fall on the spectrum.
 If that sleeve of Oreos is going to be calling your name, do yourself a favor and don’t bring them home and tell yourself you’ll only eat one or two.
 That is the very definition of self-sabotage.
 If eating a single square of chocolate is a trigger for eating the entire BAR or more, don’t bring trigger foods into the home.

 - Allow yourself the occasional indulgence OUTSIDE of your home.
 We don’t typically keep sweets in our house since resisting the temptation is more difficult for us with it sitting RIGHT THERE!
 We don’t dine out often, but when we do, we’ll occasionally order dessert.
 The caveats?
 We always share and what we don’t eat stays there!
 Despite the fact that I’m an “abstainer”, this method seems to work for me and not feeling deprived actually helps me stay on track.

 Remember that change takes time.
 Willpower alone isn’t enough.
 In order to change your body, you have to change your habits and behaviors, one step at a time.